 For this reason, both doctors recommend regular checkups for cats, even if there appear to be no symptoms or issues of concern.

-In 1985, Mount Baker, Wash., resident Carol Ann Brewer rescued a male stray she named Keba.
-Keba was a big ol’ boy, coming up to Brewer’s knee and weighing 17 pounds, even in the emaciated state in which she found him.
-Shortly after Brewer brought him home, Keba snuck next door and mated with the neighbor’s domestic shorthair.
-From the resulting litter of kittens, Brewer kept a bobcat-spotted bob-tailed female, which she named Pixie.
+In 1985, Mount Baker, Wash., resident Carol Ann Brewer rescued a male stray she named Keba, according to TICA.
+Keba was a big ol' boy, coming up to Brewer's knees.
+Shortly after Brewer brought him home, Keba bred with a neighbor's domestic shorthair.
+From the resulting litter of kittens, Brewer kept a bobcat-spotted bob-tailed female, whom she named Pixie.
 Pixie would become the foundation cat (and namesake) of the whole Pixie-bob breed.

-Due to Keba’s size, markings, and stray nature, Brewer assumed he had at least some bobcat blood in him, and thus so did Pixie.
-For a number of years, this was the accepted origin of the breed.
+For a number of years, it was accepted that the Pixie-bob breed came from bobcat blood.
 But DNA research has subsequently confirmed the Pixie-bob is a wholly domestic breed, not only distinct from the bobcat, but also distinct from other bob-tailed breeds like the Manx, American bobtail, and Japanese bobtail.

 The Pixie-bob breed was granted provisional status by The International Cat Association in 1993 and granted champion status in 1998.